cyrex2004/cyrex2004/README.md

 - 👋 Hi, I’m @cyrex2004
-- 👀 I’m interested in ... retro style softwares
+- 👀 I’m interested in ... studying abroad
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.facebook.com/nurulazomarif
 - 😄 Pronouns: ... he/male
 - ⚡ Fun fact: ...

 <!---
 cyrex2004/cyrex2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.